-Mean elevation of these snow courses was much higher than the elevation captured by the precipitation-gauge and snow-depth-sensor networks (often above 3000 m ASL).
-The location of transects across each catchment was chosen to explore the whole elevation gradient from the local snow line up to the drainage divide, as well as to capture a variety of physiographic characteristics, while the.
-The sampling protocol avoided known deposition or erosion areas, as far as this was possible.
-The number of transects for each catchment-year depended on available resources.
-Snow depth was measured using manual probes, and the location of each measurement was recorded using a portable GPS with a precision on the order of meters.
+Mean elevation of these snow courses was much higher than the elevation captured by the precipitation-gauge and snowdepth-sensor networks (often above 3000 m ASL).
+The location of transects across each catchment was chosen to capture a variety of physiographic characteristics, while the number of transects for each catchment-year depended on available resources.
+Snow depth was measured using manual probes, and location of each measurement was recorded using a portable GPS with a precision on the order of meters.
 Snow-course data for each area of interest were accompanied by a few measurements of bulk-snow density at representative locations, which were averaged to provide a reference estimate for each survey and hence derive SWE.